Marconiadsf/gcp-series/DemoApp-02/README.md

 enable required APIs, ask for billing account and finally deploy the application to Cloud Run.
 You should see output in the terminal indicating the progress of each step.

-It may require to answer some prompts after this command, to set some things like:
+You may be required to answer some prompts after this command, to set some things like:
 - additional APIs: answer y if prompted
 - public access: answer y to allow unauthenticated invocations (recommended for this demo purpose)